All applications for certification and licensure can be completed through our web-based portal.

 Now that the EMS Agency has relocated, we will be utilizing the Health and Human Services Agency's Sierra Conference Room for PAC, CQI, MAC and ePCR meetings.
 The Sierra Conference Room is located at:

 Please click here for a map!

 The EMS Agency is excited to announce that the Paramedic Accreditation Training & Skills (PATS) web database program is up and running!
 The database is designed to facilitate the tracking of skills required for accreditation and re-certification of Paramedics.
-Please click on the PATS link (on the left hand side of the Home Page) to begin tracking your skills and training today!
+Please click on the PATS link (located in the menu at the top left of the page) to begin tracking your skills and training today!
 Please contact the EMS Agency with any questions or concerns you may have regarding this new program.